 Certain specified email addresses are fully trusted.
 However, whitelisting also trusts emails pretending to be from a whitelisted email address.

+How can Spam be battled?

+Spam can be battled at various stages.
+The later spam is rejected the more resources it consumes, the more expensive it becomes.
+Therefore the rule of thumb is to reject early.

+The following stages are at hand:

+connection The server decides if it wants to accept and forward the clients SMTP connection attempt to the SMTP server

+SMTP session The SMTP server examines data sent, e.g. client IP address, envelope sender, envelope recipient etc., in the SMTP session and decides if it wants to accept or reject the client, sender, recipient or message

+reputation The server consults an external (local and/or remote) system to query the reputation of the client or sender domain

+content A content filter examines SMTP session data and/or message content and decides if the message is spam or ham

 What is SpamAssassin?

-SpamAssassin is a mail filter and API that identifies junk email.
-All SpamAssassin does is determine whether something is spam or ham.
-It does not directly filter email.
-Therefore, it is flexible.
-Spam Assassin powers the Junk Mail filter in OS X, McAfee SpamKiller, Symantec MailScanner, and Kerio.
+SpamAssassin is a mail content filter and API that identifies junk email.
+SpamAssassin provides filter logic.
+It only determines how likely a message is spam or ham.
+It does not carry out any actions on its filter result.
+This makes it very flexible.
+SpamAssassins logic powers the Junk Mail filter in OS X, McAfee SpamKiller, Symantec MailScanner, and Kerio.

 How SpamAssassin Works

-SpamAssassin at its very heart is a scoring framework.
-This allows any anti-spam technologies to be added to increase its efficiency.
-If anyone develops an algorithm for detecting spam, it can quickly be added to SpamAssassin.
+SpamAssassin at its very heart is a scoring framework built from many single filter results.
+Its plugin architecture allows any anti-spam technologies to be added to increase its efficiency.
+New algorithms for detecting spam can quickly be added to SpamAssassin.

 SpamAssassin’s basic engine is known as a Rules-Based Heuristics Engine.
 It looks for patterns such as common phrases or known senders.
 Virus scanners use the same basic idea.